 Notes:

-1. A hydrological observing system includes networks of hydrological observing stations, as defined in Technical Regulations (WMO-No. 49), Volume III: Hydrology, Chapter D.1.1, which should make observations of the elements described in Chapter D.1.2.
+1. A hydrological observing system includes networks of hydrological observing stations, as defined in the Technical Regulations (WMO-No. 49), Volume III: Hydrology, Chapter D.1.1, which should make observations of the elements described in Chapter D.1.2.

 2. Information on hydrological data transmission can be found in the Technical Regulations (WMO-No. 49), Volume III: Hydrology, Chapter D.1.4, [D.1.4.]1.2, which states: “Transmission facilities should be organized for the international exchange of hydrological data, forecasts and warnings on the basis of bilateral or multilateral agreement.”
 Further provisions for data transmission and international exchange through the WIS are given in the Technical Regulations (WMO-No. 49), Volume I, Part II, the Manual on the WMO Information System (WMO-No. 1060) and the Manual on the Global Telecommunication System (WMO-No. 386).